When should I use Rescue Mode?

 Troubleshooting your server in Rescue Mode

 - Before you can access the files on your server you'll need to mount the server's file system.
 To do that you'll need to look at your partitions to determine your file system's device.
+NOTE: If you plan on using fsck on this filesystem, DO NOT MOUNT the fiesystem.
 Once you've logged into your server in Rescue Mode, run the command:

 You'll get output that looks similar to what is below: